nbagnard/mongosql/semantics.md

 or NULL, and may be missing.
 If it is NULL or MISSING, the result is NULL.

+### Addititional Numeric Scalar Functions

+The following list of functions operate on numeric values and return numeric values.
+All arguments to these functions must statically have type `NULL` or a numeric type — `INT`, `LONG`, `DOUBLE`, or `DECIMAL` — and may evaluate to `MISSING`.
+If an argument evaluates to `NULL` or `MISSING`, the result of the operation is `NULL`.
+If an argument resolves to `NaN`, the result is `NaN`.
+Some functions have additional special behaviors detailed below.

+The ABS ( `number` ) scalar function returns the absolute value of the given `number`.
+The result has the same type as its operand.
+If the argument is `Infinity` or -`Infinity`, the result is `Infinity`.

+The CEIL ( `number` ) scalar function returns a number to the nearest whole number of equal or greater value.
+The result has the same type as its operand.
+If the argument evaluates to negative or positive `Infinity`, the result is negative or positive `Infinity` respectively.

+The COS ( `number` ) scalar function returns the cosine of an angle.
+The argument is specified in radians.
+If the argument is of type `DECIMAL` the return type is `DECIMAL`.
+All other numeric argument types return `DOUBLE`.
+If the argument evaluates to negative or positive `Infinity`, the result of the operation is `NULL`.

+The DEGREES ( `number` ) scalar function converts a given `number` in radians to degrees.
+If the argument is of type `DECIMAL` the return type is `DECIMAL`.
+All other numeric argument types return `DOUBLE`.
+If the argument evaluates to negative or positive `Infinity`, the result is negative or positive `Infinity` respectively.

+The FLOOR ( `number` ) scalar function returns a number to the nearest whole number of equal or lesser value.
+The result has the same type as its operand.
+If the argument evaluates to negative or positive `Infinity`, the result is negative or positive `Infinity` respectively.

+The LOG ( `number`, `base` ) scalar function returns the logarithm of a number for the given base.
+`Number` must be a non-negative number, `base` must be a positive number greater than 1.
+Arguments outside of the supported ranges will return NULL.
+If the `number` or `base` is of type `DECIMAL` the return type is `DECIMAL`.
+All other numeric types return `DOUBLE`.
+If `number` evaluates to Infinity, the result is `Infinity`.
+If base evaluates to Infinity, the result is 0.

+The MOD ( `number`, `divisor` ) scalar function divides number by divisor and returns the remainder.
+The result has the same [type as its operands](#semantics-of-arithmetic-operators) except when it cannot be represented accurately in that type.
+In these cases:

+- INT will be converted to a LONG if the result is representable as a LONG.
+- INT will be converted to a DOUBLE if the result is not representable as a LONG.
+- LONG will be converted to DOUBLE if the result is not representable as a LONG.
+- A DECIMAL divisor will have a result of type DECIMAL

+If `number` evaluates to negative or positive Infinity, the result is NaN.
+If `divisor` evaluates to negative or positive `Infinity`, the result is `number`.
+A `divisor` of 0 will result in NULL.

+The POW ( `number`, `exponent` ) scalar function returns the number raised to the specified exponent.
+The result has the same [type as its operands](#semantics-of-arithmetic-operators) except when it cannot be represented accurately in that type.
+In these cases:

+- INT will be converted to a LONG if the result is representable as a LONG.
+- INT will be converted to a DOUBLE if the result is not representable as a LONG.
+- LONG will be converted to DOUBLE if the result is not representable as a LONG.

+If either number or power arguments evaluate to Infinity, the result is Infinity.
+If power evaluates to -Infinity, the result is 0.
+If `number` is -Infinity and `power` is even, the result is Infinity otherwise if power is odd the result is -Infinity.

+The RADIANS ( `number` ) scalar function returns the given number converted from degrees to radians.
+If the argument is of type `DECIMAL` the return type is `DECIMAL`.
+All other numeric argument types return `DOUBLE`.
+If the argument evaluates to negative or positive `Infinity`, the result is negative or positive `Infinity` respectively.

+The ROUND ( `number`, `decimals` ) scalar function rounds `number` to a specified number of digits.
+The `decimals` argument specifies how many decimal points of precision to include in the final result.
+The `decimals` argument must be an integer between -20 and 100.
+Arguments outside of the supported ranges will return NULL.
+The result has the same type as the first operand.
+If the first argument resolves to negative or positive infinity, the result is negative or positive infinity respectively.

+The SIN( `expression` ) scalar function returns the sine of “expression”, where “expression” is an angle expressed in radians.
+The argument must statically have type `DOUBLE, INT, LONG`, `DECIMAL` or `NULL`, and may evaluate to MISSING.
+If the argument is `NULL` or `MISSING`, the result is `NULL`.
+If the argument evaluates to negative or positive `Infinity`, the result of the operation is `NULL`.

+The SQRT( `number` ) scalar function returns the square root of a positive number.
+If the argument is negative, the operation will return NULL.
+If the argument evaluates to `Infinity`, the result is `Infinity`.

+The TAN( `number` ) scalar function returns the tangent of an angle, specified in radians.
+If the argument is of type `DECIMAL` the return type is `DECIMAL`.
+All other numeric argument types return `DOUBLE`.
+If the argument evaluates to negative or positive `Infinity`, the result of the operation is `NULL`.

 ##### String Value Scalar Functions

 String value scalar functions are those which return string values.